Skip to Content

 The stud fee for Dubawi is expensive because he is one of the most successful sires in the world.
 He is currently 20 years old, and his offspring have captured all the major European titles.
 He is also known for producing great sires and is often called “the sire of sires.”

-While his high price tag may put some off, breeders who are looking to produce top-quality racehorses know that Dubawi is worth the investment.
+While his high price tag may put some off, breeders looking to produce top-quality racehorses know that Dubawi is worth the investment.

 Below is an enlightening YouTube video that shows why racing sire prospects are so expensive.